PyO3/maturin/README.md

 - `maturin build` builds the wheels and stores them in a folder (`target/wheels` by default), but doesn't upload them.
 It's possible to upload those with [twine](https://github.com/pypa/twine) or `maturin upload`.
 - `maturin develop` builds the crate and installs it as a python module directly in the current virtualenv.
 Note that while `maturin develop` is faster, it doesn't support all the feature that running `pip install` after `maturin build` supports.

-`pyo3` bindings are automatically detected.
-For cffi or binaries, you need to pass `-b cffi` or `-b bin`. maturin doesn't need extra configuration files and doesn't clash with an existing setuptools-rust or milksnake configuration.
+maturin doesn't need extra configuration files and doesn't clash with an existing setuptools-rust or milksnake configuration.
 You can even integrate it with testing tools such as [tox](https://tox.readthedocs.io/en/latest/).
 There are examples for the different bindings in the `test-crates` folder.